I did the brunt of the story telling, beginning with my visit to Marcus and my father’s intent to disinherit him.

 McNaught nodded.
 “Which meant they must have been alerted to her whereabouts almost as soon as she set out.”

 Henry and I met each other’s eyes across the room.
-His frown was a near match for my own as he turned to John.
+His frown was a near match for my own.
 “We either have more than one spy in the house, or Des Jardins has been watching us and waiting for a moment like this.”

 John’s eyes sparked with fury.
 “It would appear so.”
 He rose from his seat and went to the bell pull.
 The maid who appeared a moment later was sent away again, to summon Sherman.